arrow-kt/arrow-playground/README.md

 ## Release

+0. Update version in `package.json` and create tag.
 1. `yarn run build:all` to create production bundles.
 2. Remove `dist/examples`
 3. `npm publish --dry-run` to check the publication